bugerset/Federated_Learning/README.md

-# Federated Learning (FedAvg / FedSGD / FedProx) on CIFAR-10 with MobileNet (PyTorch)
+# Federated Learning (FedAvg / FedSGD / FedProx) on CIFAR-10 and MNIST with MobileNet (PyTorch)

 A simple federated learning **simulation** in PyTorch using **MobileNet** on **CIFAR-10**.
 Supports: